Artist In Residence

 Education Wing:

-600 sq. ft. mixed media studio with ft.72 sq. ft. basic metals studio with acetylene torches, large metal shear, rolling mill, and sandblaster.
+600 sq. ft. mixed media studio with ft.72 sq. ft. basic metals studio with acetylene torches, large metal shear, rolling mill, drill press and sandblaster.

 Galleries:

-West Gallery - 36'x27' exhibition space curated by exhibition committee, shows change bimonthly
+West Gallery - 36'x27' feature exhibition space curated by exhibition committee with shows that change bimonthly.

 Gladys Lux Print Collection – a museum space where exhibitions change quarterly and are curated out of our historic print collection.
 Prints were collected by our founder Gladys Lux to use as teaching tools for her university students.